Baqend/guide/src/index.md

 ```
 The `body` parameter passed into the function contains the request payload, i.e. the decoded query parameters of a GET request or the parsed body of a `POST` request.

-On the client side we can now invite a user by its username to our event by invoking the Baqend invite method.
+On the client side, we can now invite a user by its username to our event by invoking the Baqend invite method.
 Baqend
 modules can be invoked using `get` for reading data and with `post` to modify data.

 - with `get` data is sent with url query parameters of an HTTP GET request (URL size limit: 2KB)